Illumina/strelka/docs/userGuide/trainingGermlineEmpiricalScore.md

 ## Step 2: Training an EVS model

 The next step is to train a model given one or more labeled feature datasets produced in Step 1.
 An example is shown below; the `--features` argument below must by germline.snv or germline.indel for snv and indel features respectively.
-Specifying the --ambig argument (recommended) causes unkown calls (i.e. calls in ambiguous regions) to be used as negative examples; leaving it off will avoid using unknown calls.
+Specifying the --ambig argument (recommended) causes unknown calls (i.e. calls in ambiguous regions) to be used as negative examples; leaving it off will avoid using unknown calls.

 ```
 python ${STRELKA_INSTALL_PATH}/share/scoringModelTraining/germline/bin/evs_learn.py \